FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 ## Should new warnings be considered breaking changes?

 1. Normally warnings should not be considered breaking changes, because they do not break anything.
-2. on the other hand, if the team treats warnings as errors, new warnings will break CIs, and demand developers' attention.
+2. On the other hand, if the team treats warnings as errors, new warnings will break CIs, and demand developers' attention.
 Not all fixes are trivial and can demand bigger code changes than the user would expect from a minor update from the compiler.